-To bring additional attention to the benefits of breastfeeding and to support and encourage mothers in achieving their breastfeeding goals, the U.S. Breastfeeding Committee recognizes the month of August as National Breastfeeding Month, and the World Alliance for breastfeeding Action celebrates the first week of August as World Breastfeeding Week.
+To bring additional attention to the benefits of breastfeeding and to support and encourage mothers in achieving their breastfeeding goals, the U.S. Breastfeeding Committee recognizes the month of August as

 The NICHD's research activities related to breastfeeding also assist efforts to encourage breastfeeding by providing scientific evidence about the benefits, challenges, and other issues related to breastfeeding and breast milk.
 These activities address many facets of breastfeeding, including factors that predict breastfeeding, how breastfeeding contributes to better health outcomes, and concerns related to breastfeeding by mothers infected with HIV.
 Select a link below to learn more about selected NICHD-supported breastfeeding research.

 Issues that Affect Breastfeeding Decisions